shallox/fibg/README.md

 I may make a tutorial on the hardware later.

 # Requirments
-RPi
+* RPi
-pickle
+* pickle
-python3
+* python3

 # How to install
-*Clone whole repository.
+* Clone whole repository.

 # How to configure
-* Set up the script confuration at the top.
+* Set up the script confuration at the top of the file fibgg.py
 * Liht cycle on/off, set in increments of hours l_on = 1

 l_off = 1
 * There is a memory file using Pickle and so if the unit reboots or the script is reset to adjust light cycles, set to True reset_mem = False
-# If you would like to cycle your fan, set to True
-fan_cycle_on = False
+* If you would like to cycle your fan, set to True fan_cycle_on = False
-# Fan cycle on/off seconds (only of fann_cycle_on is True)
-f_on = 420
+* Fan cycle on/off seconds (only of fann_cycle_on is True) f_on = 420

 f_off = 60
-# Set to False if you don't want to pause lights for 1st run.
-pause_light = False
+* Set to False if you don't want to pause lights for 1st run. pause_light = False
-# Socket lists set as you like in relation to your GPIO usage, use BCM pin numbers.
-soc_12v = {'fill': 12, 'drain': 16}
+* Socket lists set as you like in relation to your GPIO usage, use BCM pin numbers. soc_12v = {'fill': 12, 'drain': 16}

 soc_240v = {'fan': 20, 'light': 6}
-# Set water date and time list [day-month-year-hour-min,19-10-2018-18-40]
-water_cycles = []
+* Set water date and time list [day-month-year-hour-min,19-10-2018-18-40] water_cycles = []
-# Fill from mains sec/Water plants sec
-fill = 10
+* Fill from mains sec/Water plants sec fill = 10

 drain = 203